think2times/Fastrack/Coding/sicp/Ch2 Exercise Solutions.md

 ### Exercise 2.13
 > Show that under the assumption of small percentage tolerances there is a simple formula for the approximate percentage tolerance of the product of two intervals in terms of the tolerances of the factors.
 You may simplify the problem by assumingthat all numbers are positive.
 > After considerable work, Alyssa P. Hacker delivers her finished system.
 Several years later, after she has forgotten all about it, she gets a frenzied call from an irate user, Lem E.  Tweakit.
-It seems that Lem has noticed that the formula for parallel resistors can be wrien in two algebraically equivalent ways:
+It seems that Lem has noticed that the formula for parallel resistors can be written in two algebraically equivalent ways:
 $\frac{R_1 R_2}{R_1+R_2}$ and $\frac{1}{\frac{1}{R_1}+\frac{1}{R_2}}$
 > He has written the following two programs, each of which computes the parallel-resistors formula differently:
 ```